 - No standing up in the shopping cart.

 - Some things are poisonous- don’t eat that!

 - Keep the screwdriver out of the electrical outlet.

 Mom, this is a battle that you have to fight and win.
 Pray that God will make you courageous for the task He has placed in front of you.

 I often prayed, “Lord, you gave me this child.
 You said that you would give me strength and help.
 I need You to keep your word and supply my needs.
 Give me wisdom beyond my years.
 Provide me with your wisdom so that I can raise this child to love and obey You always.
 In Jesus’ name, Amen.”

 So, Mom, if you are discouraged, if things don’t seem to be getting through to your child, ask the Lord to help you think of an approach that will work with your child.
 It may be walking to a tree.

 And if it is, walk to that tree everyday.

 I am glad to offer some phone encouragement to parents if you are at your wits end.
 Because I want to encourage you in your home schooling journey, this consult is free.
 This 15 minute Quick Talk will help you identify a problem and come up with 2 or more ways to work on a solution.
-Type PHONE to email@example.com to set up a phone appointment.
+Get on my calendar here to chat.

 The Military Wife and Mom has a good worksheet about How to End Power Struggles in her article 5 Highly Effective Tips for Parenting Your Strong-Willed Child.